 Structural movement

 Repair category 1

 Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes There is evidence of wood boring insect infestation to timbers within the attic space.
+The seller has confirmed that this has been treated to a gaurenteed standard.